-- Section 404 of the Clean Water Act (CWA), which regulates the discharge of dredge-and-fill material into waters of the United States including wetlands - Section 401 of the CWA, which requires a State Water Quality Certification (or waiver thereof) for activities requiring a U.S. Army Corps of Engineers (USACE) Section 404 permit, to ensure consistency with state water quality standards - MBTA for protection of migratory birds, eggs, and nests - Bald and Golden Eagle Protection Act for protection of the bald eagle and the golden eagle - California Endangered Species Act (CESA) for protection of state-listed threatened, endangered, and rare species as well as species of special concern - California Fish and Game Code, including Sections 1600 through 1616, 1802, 1900 et seq., 2050 et seq., 3503, 3503.5, 3511, 3513, 4700, 5050, and 5515, and Title 14, California Code of Regulations, Sections 670.2 and 670.5, for the conservation, protection, and management of the wildlife, native plants, and habitat necessary to maintain biologically sustainable populations - California Porter-Cologne Water Quality Control Act, for the fill or alteration of the waters of the state
+- Section 404 of the Clean Water Act (CWA), which regulates the discharge of dredge-and-fill material into waters of the United States including wetlands - Section 401 of the CWA, which requires a State Water Quality Certification (or waiver thereof) for activities requiring a U.S. Army Corps of Engineers (USACE) Section 404 permit, to ensure consistency with state water quality standards - MBTA for protection of migratory birds, eggs, and nests - Bald and Golden Eagle Protection Act for protection of the bald eagle and the golden eagle - California Endangered Species Act (CESA) for protection of state-listed threatened, endangered, and rare species as well as species of special concern (SSC) and fully protected species (FP) - California Fish and Game Code, including Sections 1600 through 1616, 1802, 1900 et seq., 2050 et seq., 3503, 3503.5, 3511, 3513, 4700, 5050, and 5515, and Title 14, California Code of Regulations, Sections 670.2 and 670.5, for the conservation, protection, and management of the wildlife, native plants, and habitat necessary to maintain biologically sustainable populations - California Porter-Cologne Water Quality Control Act, for the fill or alteration of the waters of the state - California Native Plant Society (CNPS) maintains a watch list of plant species that are rare, threatened, or endangered in California.
+Rare species are those that have elevated conservation concern at the state, regional, or local level.
+While the CNPS list does not confer legal protection of these species, the CDFG utilizes and publishes this information in the California Natural Diversity Database (CNDDB) to track these watch list species